AI Learning Algorithms: Deep Learning, Hybrid Models, and Large-Scale Model Integration: Introduction

+\begin{itemize} \item A comprehensive overview of both classical and modern learning algorithms is provided in a straightforward manner, with examples that help unify the scattered knowledge in the field.

+\item A systematic comparison between traditional machine learning paradigms and contemporary approaches, including deep learning and hybrid models, has been conducted.

+\item Emerging topics such as Explainable AI (XAI), adversarial robustness, federated learning, and Large Language Models (LLMs) have been incorporated to reflect current advancements.

+\item Fragmented knowledge across different domains has been bridged by integrating various learning paradigms into a cohesive review.

+\item Practical applications in sensitive domains, such as healthcare and natural language understanding, have been emphasized to highlight real-world impact. \end{itemize}

 The rest of the paper is organized as follows.
 In Section \ref{sec:machine-learning}, we discuss various machine learning algorithms, including supervised learning, unsupervised learning, reinforcement learning, semi-supervised learning, federated learning, feature engineering/learning, transfer learning, and ensemble learning.
-In Section \ref{sec:deep-learning}, we explain deep learning algorithms such as CNNs, RNNs, LSTMs, GANs, the transformer architecture, and backpropagation.
+In Section \ref{sec:deep-learning}, we explain deep learning algorithms such as Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), Long Short-Term Memory networks (LSTMs), Generative Adversarial Networks (GANs), the transformer architecture, and backpropagation.
 In Section \ref{sec:hybrid-models}, we demonstrate hybrid models.
 In Section \ref{sec:xai}, we provide an explanation of the explainable artificial intelligence methods.
 In Section \ref{sec:fooling-learning}, we discuss fooling the learning algorithms into misclassification.
 In Section \ref{sec:llm-integration}, we show how LLMs are integrated into various sectors.
-In Section \ref{sec:real-world-applications}, we depicted real-world applications, and in Section \ref{sec:future-of-learning}, we explore the future of learning algorithms.
+In Section \ref{sec:real-world-applications}, we depict real-world applications, and in Section \ref{sec:future-of-learning}, we explore the future of learning algorithms.
 Finally, in Section \ref{sec:conclusion}, we wrap up the manuscript.